Fantagraphics: Eros Comix

-Eros Comix is an adult-oriented imprint of Fantagraphics, established in 1990 to publish pornographic comic books.
-Eros Comix sells anime videos, DVDs, adult comic books, and books of erotic art and photography.
+Eros Comix was an adult-oriented imprint of Fantagraphics, established in 1990 to publish pornographic comic books like Gilbert Hernandez' Birdland and reprints of work by Wally Wood and Frank Thorne.
+Eventually, Eros added to its catalogue dozens of comics titles, over 40 collected editions, anime videos, DVDs, and books of erotic art and photography.
 The 2006 Eros Comix print catalog sold over 470 items, including adult comic books and humorous cheesecake-style comics often featuring pin-up girls like Bettie Page.
+The Eros Comix imprint was popular enough that it is credited with making Fantagraphics financially solvent.